holepunchto/network-block-device/README.md

 **2. Server terminal**

-Open the `network-block-device` package in a terminal, and run
+Open the `network-block-device` folder in a terminal, and run

 ```bash
 node example